alchemyplatform/aa-sdk/site/packages/aa-signers/particle/constructor.md

 - `wallet: WalletEntryOption` -- [optional] object with the below fields

-  - `displayWalletEntry: boolean` -- [optional] Flag to display wallet entry.
+  - `displayWalletEntry: boolean` -- [optional] Flag to display whether or not the circular wallet modal will be included on the web page after logging in.

   - `preload: boolean` -- [optional] Flag to preload the wallet information.